 This is one of the best places in Buenos Aires to buy a beautiful yerba mate kit and other Argentine specialties.

-Scanning the antiques in Plaza Dorrego can give you a glimpse into Argentina’s heady past, although long gone are the days where one can find bargained-priced historic treasures.
+Scanning the antiques in Plaza Dorrego can give you a glimpse into Argentina’s heady past, although long gone are the days when one can find bargained-priced historic antiques without a serious treasure hunt.

 Better deals can be found among the ‘unofficial’ street fair vendors, who today make up the bulk of the market.

-As usual in Argentina, the conflict has culminated in protests on a number of occasion.
+As usual in Argentina, the conflict has culminated in protests on several occasions.

 Black market mass-produced goods aren’t permitted, but they still make it into the fringes of the market.